How Do You Calculate Theoretical Probability

 • Finance: Investors use probability to evaluate the potential returns and risks associated with different investments.
 They might analyze the probability of a stock price increasing or decreasing based on market trends and economic indicators.

 • Science and Engineering: Probability is used extensively in scientific research and engineering design.
-For example, engineers use probability to assess the reliability of systems and components, while scientists use it to analyze experimental data and draw conclusions.
+As an example, engineers use probability to assess the reliability of systems and components, while scientists use it to analyze experimental data and draw conclusions.

 • Quality Control: Manufacturers use probability to monitor the quality of their products.
-They might take random samples and calculate the probability of finding defective items to ensure that their production process is under control.
+They might take random samples and calculate the probability of finding defective items to make sure their production process is under control.

 • Decision Making: In general, theoretical probability provides a framework for making rational decisions under uncertainty.
 By quantifying the likelihood of different outcomes, we can make more informed choices that maximize our expected value.